 My wife asked me to make her a cabinet to keep her sewing machine safe from our cats playing with the thread when it’s not in use.
 She asked for it to have shallow drawers to keep all her cotton reels and sewing accessories organised, and for it to be on wheels so that she can move the sewing cabinet around the conservatory when she’s using it.

 Objectives for Making the Sewing Cabinet

 I appraised her request and consulted with a close friend, who’s good at DIY, for additional ideas and suggestion.
-I then added my own objectives to my wife’s mission statement, which I ran passed her (as the customer) for approval, before setting the definitive list of objectives:-
+I then added my own objectives to my wife’s mission statement, which I ran past her (as the customer) for approval, before setting the definitive list of objectives.